 Listrão (aka Listan Blanco, Palomino Fino).

-Conduction: Traditional low-lying vines, close to the ground, protected from strong winds by reedbeds or crochet walls.
+Conduction: Vineyards with traditional creeping conduction, close to the ground, protected from strong winds by reed beds or Crochet walls.

-The grapes were harvested manually, on Saturday on the island of Porto Santo, chosen bucket by bucket and then loaded onto a cold truck for transport by boat to the island of Madeira (since it is not legal to make wine in Porto Santo).
-At 1:00 am, whole bunch pressed to decantation deposits inside a refrigerated container, with three pressing fractions being separated, without any use of SO2.
-The following day, the wines were transferred from the primary lees and placed to ferment in 228 L used French oak barrels.
-Aged for 10 months.
-The wines were then blended and bottled in a second cellar.
+The grapes were harvested by hand, on Saturday, August 22nd in Porto Santo island, chosen bucket by bucket and then loaded onto a refrigerated truck, for transport by boat to Madeira island (as it is not legal to vinify it in Porto Santo).
+At 1am they were pressed, whole bunches, into decanting tanks inside a refrigerated container, and three pressing fractions were separated, without any use of SO2.
+The next day the wines were racked off the primary lees and fermented in 228 L French oak barrels where they aged for 10 months.
+The wines were then blended and transported to a second winery for bottling.

 Pale yellow color, intense nose, saline, mineral, notes of gunpowder and iodine.
-Full, textured attack, the aromas are repeated in the retonal.
+In good full attack, textured, the aromas are repeated in the retonasal.
 Super persistent.

-An Atlantic wine with limestone soils, which asks for a pairing with sea products such as scallops, clams, shellfish, which in its preparation include warm flavors, such as semi-fat fish already with some intensity.
+An Atlantic wine from limestone soils, which asks for a pairing with sea products, such as scallops, clams, which in its preparation include hot flavors, such as semi-fatty fish already with some intensity.